 Free Airedale Terriers

 Free doesn’t generally mean that a pet is healthy or has been legally obtained.
-You should always be leery of people who give pets away for free.
+You should always be wary of people who give pets away for free.
 Charging a fee is one way to ensure pets end up with a family who is willing to invest in their care.

 Airedale Terrier Adoption